katterianjali/intern_wakaama/README.md

 DISCLAIMER: This code is experimental.
 Do not use in production system.

+The use of MbedTLS with Wakaama requires the mbedtls submodule.
+To include it use the following commands below to retrieve the sources.

-To use MbedTLS with Wakaama one first has to decide what credentials to use.
+To use MbedTLS with Wakaama you have to decide what credential types to use.
 Currently, pre-shared secrets and X.509 certificates are supported.
 To keep the code size at a minimum, the Mbed TLS library offers fine-tuning using a configuration file.
 Two examples are provided in

 - examples/shared/dtls/config-ccm-psk-tls1_2.h, and
 - examples/shared/dtls/config-ccm-ecdsa-dtls1_2.h

-As the file names indicates, one configuration is tailored to the use of PSKs, while the second is used with ECC-based credentials.
+As the file names indicate, one configuration is tailored to the use of PSKs, while the second is used with ECC-based credentials.
 Feel free to create other configuration variants that fit your needs.

+For use with the PSA Crypto API (for either PSKs or X.509 certificates) a separate configuration file is used, namely:
+- examples/shared/dtls/config-psa.h

 These configuration files are included in the cmake-based build process.
 It is important to match the configuration of the MbedTLS library with the use of the lwm2mclient parameter invocation.